RiverGlide/CukeSalad/README.md

 ** ToDo: **

 * Support more step structures - such as tables as input
-* Move beyond current examples and document with Cucumber
+* Move beyond current examples by documenting CukeSalad with Cucumber
 * Make available as a gem
 * Remembering data between steps
 * Multiple role/actor scenarios